Angela Merkel meets with Iraqi prime minister in Berlin | DW | 20.10.2020

-Germany will continue to support Iraq as part of the anti-IS coalition and a NATO police training mission, Angela Merkel said.
-She praised Iraqi PM Mustafa al-Kadhimi for his support of democratic reforms.
+Germany will continue to support Iraq as part of the anti-IS coalition and a NATO police training mission, the chancellor has said.
+She praised Prime Minister Mustafa al-Kadhimi for his support of democratic reforms.

-German Chancellor Angela Merkel (CDU) met with Iraqi Prime Minister Mustafa al-Kadhimi on Tuesday in Berlin on Tuesday, where she pledged to continue to support the Middle Eastern country on security issues and the coronavirus pandemic.
+German Chancellor Angela Merkel met with Iraqi Prime Minister Mustafa al-Kadhimi on Tuesday in Berlin, where she pledged to continue to support the Middle Eastern country on security issues and during the coronavirus pandemic.

-Al-Kadhimi has been Prime Minister since May, after a wave of mass anti-government protestsswept the country and led to the fall of the previous government under Prime Minister Adel Abdel Mahdi.
+Mustafa al-Kadhimi has been prime minister since May, after a wave of mass anti-government protestsswept the country and led to the fall of the previous government under Prime Minister Adil Abdul-Mahdi.

 During a joint press statement with al-Kadhimi, the German chancellor welcomed his government's "will to reform."

-This includes the announcement of early elections for June next year.
-"Through these measures, the Iraqi people's confidence in state institutions can be strengthened," Merkel said.
+That "ambitious agenda" included the announcement of early elections for June 2021.
+"Through these measures, the Iraqi people's confidence in state institutions can be strengthened," she said.

 Read more: Can Iraqi Prime Minister Mustafa al-Kadhimi stay the course?